If you are here, you are likely seeking a guide to implicit bias education for yourself, a small group, or a large organization.

 At OIB, we believe in using the evidence from social and behavioral sciences to understand and outsmart implicit bias.
 The data we will present may surprise and challenge you; however, we will not preach, we will not point fingers, and we will not require any idea or activity of you.
 In fact, if you are an organization, we strongly encourage you to make these materials available on a voluntary basis and to not mandate employees take them.

-In addition to keeping OIB materials free of charge, we built OIB with the following goals:
+We built OIB with the following goals:

 - Effectively present and update the science of implicit bias